-The County of Hawaii disbursed \$1,964,079 in prior years' HOME funds for Phase IV of the Na Kahua Hale O Ulu Wini project for families in the County of Hawaii.
-Upon completion, Phase IV will provide 20 affordable rental units, 10 of which are HOME-assisted.
-In addition, 36 units in Phase III were completed in PY2013, 2 of which are HOME assisted.
+The County of Hawaii disbursed \$1,964,079 in prior years' HOME funds to complete Phase IV of the Na Kahua Hale O Ulu Wini project for families in the County of Hawaii.
+Phase IV provides 36 affordable rental units, 2 of which are HOME-assisted.